Wage Payment Information

 Use of Personal Leave to Attend Physician Appointments

-Iowa law requires the employee to take personal leave for time missed during the 3 day waiting period.
-If the time off exceeds 14 calendar days, the first 3 days of workers' compensation benefits will then be paid by Sedgwick CMS and personal leave taken will be credited back to the employee by ISU.
+Iowa law requires the employee to take personal leave for time missed during the three-day waiting period.
+If the time off exceeds 14 calendar days, the first three days of workers' compensation benefits will then be paid by Sedgwick CMS and personal leave taken will be credited back to the employee by ISU.
 When determining if the waiting period has been met, any day of full or partial incapacity from work will count as a day of waiting period; however, hours away from work cannot be added together toward the waiting period.
 The days missed do not have to be consecutive.

 Once an employee satisfies the three calendar day waiting period for workers’ compensation pay benefits, any time missed for physician appointments after the employee returns to work (with or without restrictions) must be paid by ISU at full pay (as if the employee worked) and personal leave will not be charged.
 Work time missed due to physician restrictions will be reimbursed by our workers’ compensation insurance carrier as per Iowa regulations.